jian-he/ambari-vagrant/centos7.2/README.md

 ```
 ./up.sh 3
 ```
 This will take a while, it'll let vagrant bring up a hdp cluster with 3 nodes.
 Optonally, you can specify the number of nodes up to 10.
-I recommand to select 3 as that can avoid additonal manual steps to edit the configs.
+I recommend to select 3 as that can avoid additional manual steps to edit the configs.
 Once this is done, your ambari server should be brought up at http://c7201.ambari.apache.org:8080

 ## Step 2 - Deploy HDP-3 cluster with Ambari